DishantSingh-Inventor/Electropedia/README.md

+# Electropedia
-# Electropedia an wiki or encyclopedia for all hardware's.
+An open wiki for all hardware info

+(work in progress rnn)